Want to kayak with your dog but don’t know where to start? You’ve come to the right place.

 To disembark at a dock, you’ll follow the same steps but in reverse.
-Unloading a dog from a kayak at a dock can seem scary at first.
-The key is to gently come alongside the dock and hold tightly to the dock when you tell your dog to get out.
+Unloading a dog from a kayak at a dock can initially seem scary.
+The key is to gently come alongside the dock and hold tightly to it when you tell your dog to get out.
 That way, the kayak doesn’t jostle around too much as your pup jumps out.

-When teaching your dog to get in and out of your kayak, take things slow to ensure that your dog stays comfortable throughout the experience.
+When teaching your dog to get in and out of your kayak, take things slow to ensure they’re comfortable throughout the experience.
 Don’t go too far from shore during your first few outings until you’re confident that your four-legged friend is ready to take on bigger adventures.

 6. Know What to Do if Your Dog Jumps Overboard

-At this point, you’re nearly ready to take your dog on their first real kayaking trip.
-But before you do so, you need to be prepared for the real possibility that your dog might jump overboard.
+At this point, you’re nearly ready to take your dog on their first kayaking trip.
+But before doing so, you need to be prepared for the possibility that your dog might jump overboard.

 Dogs generally love being outside, and some also love to swim.
 Their natural inclination might be to jump out of your kayak so that they can play or chase an animal, but other dogs might jump overboard out of fear.

 Either way, if your dog jumps ship without your permission, you need to know how you can get them back on board.